DJANG2024/MKDocsMaterial/docs/index.md

 ## Procedure Overview
 By reading the main section, you will learn to:

-- Link a GitHub account to VS Code
+- Customize keyboard shortcuts
-- Configure a GitHub repository
+- Configure GitHub repositories
-- Install, activate, and deactivate a built-in extension
+- Install, activate, and deactivate built-in extensions

 ## Typographical Conventions